 - Addiction education: It benefits clients in recovery to learn about the impact of drugs or alcohol on the brain.
 Addiction is a disease of the brain, involving alterations of brain structures as a result of the consumption of the substance of abuse.
 Learning how addiction happens, and how to avoid relapse through the use of important recovery skills is an intrinsic aspect of addiction treatment.

-- Medication-assisted treatment: In some cases, medical support is available through the use of medication-assisted treatment (MAT).
+- Medication-assisted treatment: In some cases, support is available through the use of medication-assisted treatment (MAT).
 These drugs attach to the opioid receptors in the brain and over time can reduce cravings and relapse risk.

 - About Coke Mouth and Cocaine Addiction Treatment April 29, 2019